cscorley/triage/paper/sections/04_study.md

 where `%s` is the project's name (e.g., BookKeeper).
 This matches for JIRA-based issue identifiers, such as `BOOKKEEPER-439` or `TIKA-42`.

 From the issue reports, we extract the version the issue marked as fixed in.
-If the issue does not list a fixed version, it is ignored.
+We ignore issues that are not marked with a fixed version.
 We also extract the title and description of the issue.
 We then construct a map between the developers that committed changes linked to the issue report.
 We use this map as our goldset for identifying the developer most apt to handle the issue